onbloc/gno-token-resource/README.md

 3. Add information about your token to be displayed

    - Required information:
+     - `id`: The id of your token.
+This must be unique value
      - `name`: The name of your token to be displayed.
 Please capitalize the first letter.
      - `denom`: The denom of your token.
      - `symbol`: The abbreviation of your token's name, AKA the ticker.
 Please capitalize all letters.